 Peritonitis indicates inflammation of the peritoneal layer in the abdominal cavity that arises when local mediator cascades are activated by different factors.
 Depending on the pathogenesis, it can be classified into three types that include primary, secondary, or tertiary peritonitis.
 Each of these types is considered a separate clinical entity.

 Peritonitis, Causes, Signs and Symptoms, Diagnosis and Treatment.

-Peritoneal mesothelial cells are not inactive cells, but play essential roles in peritoneal homeostasis and synthesize a plethora of cytokines, growth factors, proteases and matrix proteins.
+Peritoneal mesothelial cells are not inactive cells, but play essential roles in peritoneal homeostasis and synthesize a plethora of cytokines, growth factors, proteases, and matrix proteins.
 Peritonitis causes severe injury to those cells, peritoneal host defense as a whole, as well as the maintenance of the peritoneal membrane structure.

-Pathogenesis of spontaneous bacterial peritonitis
+Spontaneous bacterial peritonitis